perkinsben/obs_tools/forward_linker/README.md

 This script does the following:

 - Scans your vault location recursively for .md files and builds a list of note titles
+- Scans all your files for any orphan links and add them to the previously built titles.
 - Optionally builds a list of title aliases by scanning YAML frontmatter in notes
 - Sorts the titles from longest to shortest
-- Pulls the text from your clipboard
+- Pulls the text from your clipboard or the whole vault.
 - Searches through that text for instances of the titles
 - Replaces the text with the link (includes handling of differing case)
 - Pushes the linked text back to the clipboard